chadhindsight/Monster-Game/README.md

 # Monster Game Project

 Built with a basic implementation of Vue JS, this web app pits the user against a monster in a traditional RPG scenario.
 This was mainly a way to practice and implement Vue concepts that I recently learned about.
+The user chooses from a list of actions how to proceed against the opponent and the opponent A.I does the same.

 ## How it works